-The table on the next page summarises the main communication messages that we will deploy in the event of a drought situation and how these correspond to the drought triggers and actions.
+Section 5.3 summarises the main communication messages that we will deploy in the event of a drought situation and how these correspond to the drought triggers and actions.

 Post drought actions

 Temporary Use Bans will be lifted when the water resources have returned to their normal status.
 To determine this point, consideration will be taken of the actual level of the resources and the prevailing and projected weather conditions.